 Events such as these, and a long list of other possibilities, could happen to you.
-Having a plan to survive and thrive in any situation, including enough food and water to fall back on, will keep you and your family safe and healthy despite the drastic situation.
+Have a plan to survive and thrive in any situation, including enough food and water to fall back on.
+It will keep you and your family safe and healthy even in drastic situations.

 How much food should you store

-Every home should have a minimum of three days‘ worth of food and water appropriate for their family size, but having at least two weeks’ worth is preferred.
-The rule of thumb for water is one gallon of water per person per day, and do not forget to count children and pets at up to a full gallon of water each as well.
+Have a minimum of three days‘ worth of food and water appropriate for their family size.
+At least two weeks’ worth is preferred.
+The rule of thumb for water is one gallon of water per person per day.
+Don’t forget to count children and pets at up to a full gallon of water each as well.

-The amount of food will depend on your family, but there should be enough food to provide enough calories and nutrition to keep you healthy.
+The amount of food will depend on your family, but there should be enough food to provide everyone with enough calories and nutrition to stay healthy.
 At the very minimum, each family member should be able to have at least one full meal per day.

 What kind of food should you store

-You should stock food that has a minimum of a 3-6 month shelf life, and keep that stock rotated so that nothing is spoiled should an emergency occur.
+Stock food that has a minimum of a 3-6 month shelf life.
+Keep that stock rotated so that nothing spoils.
 Look for canned goods and other non-perishable foods that your family will eat.
 It won’t do much good to only stock canned foods that no-one likes, because then it will be less likely that everyone will consume enough food and get the proper nutrition.

 What are some examples of foods to store

-Ready-to-eat canned goods that do not require cooking before consumption, granola bars, dried milk, peanut butter, nuts, and protein bars are all examples of good items to store.
+Ready-to-eat canned goods that don’t require cooking before eating, granola bars, dried milk, peanut butter, nuts, and protein bars are all examples of good items to store.
 Crackers, bread, and similar products are good to keep as well – as long as you keep the stock rotated and keep in mind that they will not last as long as non-perishable items.

-Home grown foods can be canned, dried, or frozen and can supply you with healthy, inexpensive foods for a year depending on how you plan your garden.
+Home grown foods can be canned, dried, or frozen.
+Depending on how you plan your garden, they can supply you with healthy, inexpensive foods for a year.

 Don’t forget about freeze-dried foods and MREs.
 These food typically stay good for 2 to 25 years, so make sure they are sorted by expiration date.
 And don’t wait for an emergency to eat them.
 Try them now and then to see what your family likes, and then purchase more of the favorites.